kjmrknsn/zeppelindex/README.md

+# Zeppelindex

+## Abstract
-# Zeppelindex - Index of Apache Zeppelin Notebooks
+Zeppelindex is an index of Apache Zeppelin notebooks.